jasonm23/onlisp-markdown/onlisp.md

 By means of the lisp operator we can provide other features offered by typical Prolog implementations.
 Prolog I/O predicates can be duplicated by putting Lisp I/O calls within lisp expressions.
-The Prolog assert, which as a side- effect deﬁnes new rules, can be duplicated by calling the <- macro within lisp expressions.
+The Prolog assert, which as a side-effect deﬁnes new rules, can be duplicated by calling the <- macro within lisp expressions.

 The is operator offers a form of assignment.
 It takes two arguments, a pattern